PrestaShop/prestashop.github.io/content/news/posts/2024/autoupgrade-v6-release.md

 ---
 layout: post
 title: "Autoupgrade module v6.0.0 is Available (1-Click Upgrade)"
-subtitle: "We are pleased to introduce the release of this new major version of the Autoupgrade module (also known as 1-Click Upgrade)."
+subtitle: "We are pleased to introduce the new major version release of the Autoupgrade module, also known as 1-Click Upgrade."
 date:   2024-07-29
 authors: [ GericFosse ]
 icon: icon-leaf
 tags: [ module, autoupgrade ]
 ---

 In the footsteps of the latest module releases ([see versions 5.0.2 and 5.0.3 live presentation](https://build.prestashop-project.org/news/2024/live-update-june-2024/)), this version brings a number of improvements to streamline PrestaShop updates.
-Explore the changelog below to find out what version 6.0.0 of the Autoupgrade module has to offer.
+Explore the changelog below to find out what version 6.0.0 brings to the Autoupgrade module.

 ![1-click upgrade module logo](/assets/images/2024/07/autoupgrade-logo.png)